/images/resources/tutorials/configuration/tutorials-elasticsearch.png

 }

-Results will then be returned for the entire cluster, and you can work with this denormalized data however you like, if you need to investigate errors or slowness:
+Results will then be returned for all Curity Identity Server pods, which you can use to investigate errors or slowness:

 Cluster Wide Query